DCourtel/Windows_10_Focus_Assist/README.md

-# Windows 10 Concentration Wizard
+# Windows 10 Focus Assist Library

 A .Net library to get the state of Focus Assist on Windows 10.